emberlondon/emberlondon.github.io/speaker-guidelines.md

   ```
   git config --global url."https://".insteadOf git://
   ```
-- Avoid content which may make people uncomfortable
-  (if in doubt, please ask)
 - If you use [f.lux](https://justgetflux.com/), remember to disable it prior to delivering your talk